Superrehtard/old_diaspora_wiki/How-to-Use-Pagekite-to-Link-Your-Own-Domain-Name-to-a-Local-Network-Diaspora-Pod.md

 ## 7. Get an SSL Cert and SSL Key for Your Subdomain.

 For SSL to work for nginx at port 443, you need an SSL cert.
 You can get one free at [StartSSL.com](http://www.startssl.com/).
 Many domain registrars can do it for you too.
+Make sure it matches the CNAME you've created, e.g., diaspora.[yourdomain].net.
 Once you've installed your SSL certificate and key, make sure that the SSL location info lines in /etc/nginx/conf.d/ssl.conf point to the location of the cert and key.
 For example,

      ssl                  on;
      ssl_certificate      /home/[your username]/diaspora/public/SSL.crt;